hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 <img src="../img/peak_detection.png" width=300>

 Instead of using a uniform λ estimated from the whole genome, MACS uses a dynamic parameter, λlocal, defined for each candidate peak.
-The lambda parameter is estimated from the control sample and is deduced by **taking the maximum value across various window sizes: λlocal = max(λBG, λ1k, λ5k, λ10k).** In this way lambda captures the influence of local biases, and is robust against occasional low tag counts at small local regions.
+The lambda parameter is estimated from the control sample and is deduced by **taking the maximum value across various window sizes: λlocal = max(λBG, λ1k, λ5k, λ10k).** In this way lambda captures the influence of local biases, and is **robust against occasional low tag counts at small local regions**.
 Possible sources for these biases include local chromatin structure, DNA amplification and sequencing bias, and genome copy number variation.

 <img src="../img/lambda.png" width=300>